rhodijn/toc/README.md

 ### Dependencies

-The following python modules are required for the script to run (there is a `requirements.txt` included):
+The following python modules are required for the script to run (a `requirements.txt` is included):
 * argparse
 * datetime
 * dotenv